TomasHubelbauer/tomashubelbauer/by-name-asc.md

 ⚖️ fatcow-icons

-🏷 fatcow, fatcow-icons, icon-pack, icon-set, icons
+🏷 fatcow, fatcow-icons, hubelbauer-net, icon-pack, icon-set, icons

 📒 FatCow icons v3.9.2 (I was given a permission to host these on GitHub by FatCow support.)